codemike13/pull-collaboration/README.md

 6. how much wood could a wood chuck chuck if a wood chuck could chuck wood?

 THe woodchuck could chuck wood if wood could chuck from the woodchuck chucking.

+7. How many bears would have hair if they care for stylish looks?